Road safety

 • Focus on the road.
 Always leave your phone alone while driving.

-• Be ready to yield to pedestrians, especially when turning at intersections and near transit stops.
+• Look for pedestrians, especially when turning at intersections, crosswalks and near transit stops.

 Tips for safe walking